autodesk-platform-services/aps-power-automate-tools/docs/part4-simple-flow/index.md

-# Part 4: Create Simple Flow
+# Part 4: Simple Flow

 In this part of the tutorial you will: